Proper preparation and gear are essential to avoid winter camping problems. Let’s look at five winter camping challenges and how to avoid them.

 Now, you will have to wait until they thaw before you can dump the waste.
-To avoid this, consider using holding tank heaters.
-They are similar to electric blankets and attach to the underside of the tanks with adhesive.
+To avoid this, consider using a holding tank heater.
+They are similar to electric blankets and attach to the underside of the holding tanks with adhesive.

 If you’re just an occasional winter camper, pour non-toxic RV antifreeze in your tanks through the P-traps or toilet.
 This will keep the contents slushy.
 Some RVers recommend using rock-salt, but it can corrode metal parts in the gray and black plumbing systems.

 Regardless of how well you seal up your windows and vents to keep out the cold, you will still need an adequate heat source to keep your RV from freezing up.

 This is just one of the winter camping problems you’ll face.
 To overcome this, your built-in forced-air furnace should always be the primary source as the ducts are routed to keep the plumbing from freezing and keeping the occupants warm.

 Further, a secondary option is oil-filled electric heaters.
 They emit a mild radiant heat, are essentially noise-free, and present little fire hazards.